 What food, drink and cuisine advice can you provide?

 The tap water in Guatemala is not safe to drink and water used for drinking, brushing teeth or making ice should first be boiled or otherwise sterilised.
 Bottled water is recommended.
-Milk may be unpasteurised and should be boiled.
-Powdered or tinned milk is advised.
-Avoid dairy products which are likely to have been made from unboiled milk.
+When we are traveling all our meals are prepared with safe water and clean vegetables.
 Only eat well-cooked meat and fish.
 Vegetables should be cooked and fruit peeled.

-There are restaurants and cafes serving a wide selection of cooking styles including American, Argentinian, Chinese, French, Italian, Japanese, Mexican and Spanish.
+In the village that we volunteer in there are small restaurants and we often hire moms in our program to prepare our meals.
+In large cities, there are restaurants and cafes serving a wide selection of cooking styles.
 There are many fast-food chains and continental-style cafes.
 Food usually varies in price rather than quality and some of the cheap eateries are amongst the best.

 A 10% tip is normal in restaurants where service has not been included.